Want to know what console to buy? You're in the right place if you're unsure which console is right for you.

 BBC iPlayer and other terrestrial TV catch-up services can be found on the consoles too.

-The Nintendo Switch doesn't have any of the services available, at least not at present.
+The Nintendo Switch doesn't have any of the services available.
 It does have a YouTube app, but there's currently no sign of Netflix or Amazon anywhere on the horizon.

-It is clear to see that the Nintendo Switch is a very different games console to the other machines.
-In many ways, it could be seen as an ideal second machine for hardcore gamers.
+It is clear to see that the Nintendo Switch and Switch Lite are very different games consoles to the other machines.
+In many ways, the Switch could be seen as an second, portable, console for hardcore gamers.

-The motion gaming - as seen with the new Ring Fit adventure - could be a big draw too, especially if plenty of family-oriented games are your sort of thing.
+The motion gaming - as seen with the new Ring Fit adventure - could be a big draw too, especially if family-oriented games are your sort of thing.
 This is an area where Nintendo excelled with the Wii and it therefore offered something different to the Xbox 360 and PS3 of the time.
 The same is true again.

-The biggest barrier is price, with the Switch considerably more expensive than the standard Xbox One S and PS4 thanks to being the new kid on the block.
+The biggest barrier is price, with the main Switch considerably more expensive than the standard Xbox One S and PS4 thanks to being the new kid on the block.
 The Switch Lite does match Microsoft and Sony more squarely on price around the $200/£200 price point.